formstate/formstate/docs/README.md

 }
 ```

 Notice that a validator is *completely* independent of any framework cruft.
-Its a simple function that just takes a value and returns an error or a Promise to an error message.
+Its a simple function that just takes a value and returns an error message or a Promise to an error message.
 If there is no error it should return an empty string.

 Because its just a function:
+* you can easily test it in nodejs.
 * you can easily wrap any validation library quite easily if you need to.
-* you can easily test it in nodejs.
 * handles server validation just as easily as local one (you just return a promise).

 ### Validation run